Top takeaways from day one of the 2024 Democratic National Convention

 The US has long been a staunch ally of Israel, and President Biden has continued to pledge “unwavering” support despite the spiralling toll of Israel’s war in Gaza.

-Its military offensive there has cost more than 40,000 Palestinian lives, with human rights advocates voicing fears of starvation and genocide in the Gaza Strip.
+Its military offensive there has cost more than 40,000 Palestinian lives, with human rights advocates voicing fears of starvation and genocide.

 Monday’s protest was largely peaceful, despite tensions in the lead-up to the event.

 City officials and protest organisers initially clashed over the location of the event.
-Just last week, organisers filed a legal injunction after the city attempted to block their use of sound systems, stages and portable toilets.
+Just last week, organisers also filed a legal injunction after the city attempted to block their use of sound systems, stages and portable toilets.

 But the protests unfolded without a hitch, with demonstrators holding up signs that read, “End US aid to Israel!”

-“Are we for mass murdering babies, or are we against it?
+“Are we for mass-murdering babies, or are we against it?
 To me, it’s a pretty simple equation,” one protester, Rich Barnes, told Al Jazeera reporter Ali Harb from the protest route.

 At one point, a small group of protesters broke off from the main march and breached the outer perimeter of the convention site, but police officers quickly swarmed the scene, repelling the breach.